 Born in India, like Joanna Lumley, as Harry Webb, Cliff is the original British rock’n’roll star, with an enduring career that still sees him touring.
 Cliff Richard has been an influential figure in British culture, providing the soundtrack to our lives with even The Beatles crediting Cliff for producing the first British songs worthy of listening to.

-Originally compared to Elvis Presley, Cliff found his own style with The Shadows to create memorable songs that are still played to this day, including 67 Top Ten hit singles, and the only artist to have had a number one single in five consecutive decades.
+Originally compared to the King of Rock’n’Roll, Cliff found his own style with The Shadows to create memorable songs that are still played to this day, including 67 Top Ten hit singles, and the only artist to have had a number one single in five consecutive decades.

 “Move It”, widely regarded as the first true British rock’n’roll single, “Living Doll”, “Summer Holiday”, “The Young Ones”, and “Bachelor Boy” are just some of his previous hits that remain in the British psyche.
 Later years saw hits including “Devil Woman”, “We Don’t Talk Anymore”, “Wired For Sound”, “Some People”, “Mistletoe & WIne”, and “The Millennium Prayer” topping the charts.

 With a clean-living reputation seemingly at odds with that of the stereotypical rock or pop star, in many ways Cliff’s wholesome lifestyle is more rebellious because of it, and pre-dates the current “straight-edge” movement of millennials who have chosen to reject drugs and alcohol (although Cliff does have an interest in fine wine with his Portuguese vineyard).